Business Etiquette

 Abide by your quote and don’t load up for your own mistakes or greed

-Business Etiquette for Supermarkets, Banks, Shops (and Government Agencies) please show consideration:
+Business Etiquette for Supermarkets, Banks, Shops (and Government Agencies) - please show consideration:

-1. Do not insult your customers/citizens by allowing long queues to form at the checkouts/counters by closing down too many of them at a time.
+2. Do not insult your customers/citizens by allowing long queues to form at the checkouts/counters by closing down too many of them at a time.
 That's treating them with contempt

-2. Have sufficient uniformed, knowledgeable, well trained staff visible to answer your customers’ questions or to give directions.
 The practice of employing young people, albeit at low wages, is laudable.
 To properly train them in customer service is venerable

-3. Keep your premises clean and well stocked.
+4. Keep your premises clean and well stocked.
 Unstocked shelves really irritate your customers

-4. Have ALL your prices/signs clearly marked in LARGE print for the aged or people with poor eyesight
+5. Have ALL your prices/signs clearly marked in LARGE print for the aged or people with poor eyesight

-5. Provide seats for the elderly to rest for a spell during their shopping trips
+6. Provide seats for the elderly to rest for a spell during their shopping trips

-6. Do not block the aisles during peak shopping hours with products on display or awaiting restocking of shelves
+7. Do not block the aisles during peak shopping hours with products on display or awaiting restocking of shelves

-7. Acknowledge the presence of customers that are waiting to be served.
-Do not ignore them completely as if they are not there, it's rude.
-Smile and say, "I'll be with you in a moment".
-That may keep them from wandering off out of your shop
+8. Acknowledge the presence of customers that are waiting to be served.
+Do not ignore them completely as if they are not there, it's rude

 We have seen a young person operate two cash registers at a time to keep the queue short.
 To say that we were impressed would be an understatement.
 We need more people like her!

-You are welcome to link your web site to our page "Business Etiquette" if it helps to improve customer relations and generate more business (smile).
+You are welcome to link your web site to our page "Business Etiquette" if it helps to improve customer relations and generate more business (smile)

-Together we can create a better shopping experience for our customers, for without them we will have no business.
+Together we can create a better shopping experience for our customers, for without them we will have no business

 Looking for something in particular?
 Try our Google Search below: